chuyangliu/snake/README.md

 AI of snake game.

-The goal is to eat all the food and make the map filled with the snake's bodies.
+We hope the snake to eat food and make the map filled with its bodies **as soon as possible**, so it **should not** always follow a fixed zigzag pattern to eat food.

 ## Demo